 Fleet Space enables NanoSat-based IoT Solutions

 Australian startup Fleet Space uses the LoRaWAN protocol of the low-power wide-area network (LPWAN) and LEO satellite constellations to provide bi-directional industrial IoT solutions.
-Its 6U NanoSatellites with 3D printed antenna and digital beamforming for LPWAN improve satellite-to-ground station connectivity, thereby providing more throughput for remote industrial monitoring.
-Their integrated satellite and LoRaWAN gateway, The Portal, connects up to 1000 IoT sensors within a 15km range.
+Its 6U NanoSatellites with 3D printed antenna and digital beamforming for LPWAN improve satellite-to-ground station connectivity.
+This provides more throughput for remote industrial monitoring.
+The startup’s integrated satellite and LoRaWAN gateway, The Portal, connects up to 1000 IoT sensors within a 15km range.
 The solution finds applications in the defense, utility, and mining sectors.

-Satellite technology companies are solving two major challenges impacting satellite performance in space: servicing an orbiting satellite and decluttering the space in low earth orbit.
-The exponential rise in satellites launched has led satellite operators to employ space situational awareness (SSA) for detecting and cleaning space debris.
+Satellite technology companies are solving two major challenges impacting satellite performance in space – servicing orbiting satellites and decluttering space.
+The exponential rise in launches has led satellite operators to employ space situational awareness (SSA) for detecting and cleaning space debris.
 Self-destruction and other deorbiting technologies introduced by startups for decommissioning satellites are proving sustainable for the future of space.
-Another satellite technology trend to declutter space is by increasing the lifespan of existing satellites.
-Startups and scaleups are advancing in these services by using mission extension vehicles, also known as space tugs, to service or upgrade orbiting satellites by stacking with them.
-Other orbital services include orbital transfer vehicles, as well as payload and cargo delivery vehicles.
-Autonomous robotic technology further improves satellite maintenance efficiency by performing in-space satellite servicing and repairs.
+Another satellite technology to declutter space is by increasing the lifespan of existing satellites.
+For this, startups and scaleups use mission extension vehicles, also known as space tugs, to service or upgrade orbiting satellites.
+Other in-orbit services include orbital transfer vehicles, as well as payload and cargo delivery vehicles.
+Autonomous robotic technology further improves satellite maintenance efficiency by performing in-orbit satellite servicing and repairs.

 Obruta provides Satellite In-Orbit Servicing

 Canadian startup Obruta uses its proprietary service pods and systems to perform satellite servicing while in orbit.
-Satellites are either equipped with the Puck, Obruta’s 4-in-1 service interface or receive repairs through its service delivery pods.
+Satellites are either equipped with the Obruta’s 4-in-1 service interface, Puck, or receive repairs through its service delivery pods.
 These technologies revive the satellite through refueling, repairing, recharging, relocating, deorbiting, data-transfer, or life extension.
 This empowers satellite operators to increase mission duration and mitigate critical mission failures.